BDC Hamburger Icon

 Cash-strapped would-be business owners can start a dropshipping business.
 With this business model, you build an online storefront or use an e-commerce platform, but you don’t hold the inventory.
 The products are shipped directly from the manufacturer after a customer makes a purchase from your online store.
 To get a virtual store up and running using this method, all you need to pay for is the domain subscription and the fees associated with using an e-commerce or dropshipping program.

-“The beauty of the dropshipping model is you don’t have to actually manufacture any products to get started,” said Meghan Stabler, senior vice president of marketing at BigCommerce.
+“The beauty of the dropshipping model is you don’t have to actually manufacture any products to get started,” said Meghan Stabler, chief marketing officer at ThriveCart.
 “Rather, you partner with a manufacturer that makes your products and ships them directly to your customers, freeing you up to focus on the fun part: the marketing and customer experience.”

 4. Social media marketer